CHT2531/passing-data-web-storage/README.md

 ```
 This probably seems fairly pointless.
 The really great thing about returning functions is when we use closures.

 A closure takes place when a function is able to access a specific instance of a local variable.
-In this example that variable is *name*.
+In the following example that variable is *name*.

 ```javascript
 function getWelcomeFnc(name)